oriolgual/reefpoints/source/posts/2015-03-24-rubyists-guide-to-ember-dependencies.md

 published: true
 ---

+At DockYard, we have a lot of Ruby on Rails experts who have adopted Ember on the frontend.
 One of the early hurdles a Ruby developer faces when working on an Ember.js application is dependency management.
 A popular mechanism for managing a Ruby application’s dependencies is the [Gemfile](http://bundler.io/gemfile.html) provided by [Bundler](http://bundler.io/ ).
 Including a library is as easy as declaring it in the Gemfile and running `bundle install`:

 ```ruby
 # Gemfile